dfelinto/blender-manual/manual/physics/forces/force_fields/introduction.rst

 Shape
    Sets the direction which is used to calculate the effector force.
-   For force fields from an empty object only *Point* and *Plane* shapes are available, as for a field from a 3D object there are additional *Surface* and *Every Point* options, and *Curve* for a field from a curve.
+   For force fields from an empty object only *Point*, *Line* and *Plane* shapes are available, as for a field from a 3D object there are additional *Surface* and *Every Point* options, and *Curve* for a field from a curve.

    Point
       Point with omni-directional influence.
       Uses the object origin as the effector point.
+   Line
+      The force only acts in the local XY plane, using the Z axis line as the effector.
    Plane
-      Influence only in the local Z direction.
+      The force only acts in the local Z direction, using the XY axis plane as the effector.
    Surface
       The force field acts on a 3D object's surface.
       In this case, the Z axis is the surface normal.